nickwells/utilities/gosh/_gosh.NOTES.md

 \- 12: indicates that some other gosh stage has failed

+\- 13: indicates that the built executable could not be run

 ## Gosh \- in\-place editing
 The files given for editing are checked to make sure that they all exist, that